-- We believe our employees, including the named executive officers, should generate retirement funds to ensure that they are not focused on alternative business activities to supplement their incomes - We want HEICO to remain competitive with compensation offered by other employers - We wish to demonstrate good faith to our named executive officers by proactively offering them benefits which are typical in the industry or common among benchmark companies before they have to ask for them - This fosters an environment of mutual trust between the Board of Directors and our employees, including the named executive officers, and serves to enhance the HEICO Family culture - As has been the case in past years, federal tax laws limited the permitted benefits in 2022 to our named executive officers in our 401(k) Plan to a matching rate that was actually less than most of our other employees.
+- We believe our employees, including the named executive officers, should generate retirement funds to ensure that they are not focused on alternative business activities to supplement their incomes - We want HEICO to remain competitive with compensation offered by other employers - We wish to demonstrate good faith to our named executive officers by proactively offering them benefits which are typical in the industry or common among benchmark companies before they have to ask for them - This fosters an environment of mutual trust between the Board of Directors and our employees, including the named executive officers, and serves to enhance the HEICO family culture - As has been the case in past years, federal tax laws limited the permitted benefits in 2023 to our named executive officers in our 401(k) Plan to a matching rate that was actually less than most of our other employees.
 Accordingly, our named executive officers were prevented from receiving the maximum percentage benefits available to many other employees under the 401(k) Plan

 Since 1985, HEICO has offered its 401(k) Plan to nearly all of our U.S. employees, including our executive officers.
-As of October 31, 2022, approximately 6,500 current and former employees participated in the 401(k) Plan.
+As of October 31, 2023, approximately 7,900 current and former employees participated in the 401(k) Plan.
 Under the 401(k) Plan, employees may elect to defer a portion of their cash compensation into an account within the 401(k) Plan.
 The amount each employee defers is then matched at a certain rate by HEICO in cash or HEICO stock.
 Based upon recommendation by management, the Committee approves the matching rate that each of our subsidiaries contributes and the full Board ratifies that rate.

 In 2006, the Board approved the HEICO Corporation Leadership Compensation Plan (the "LCP"), which is a nonqualified deferred compensation plan that conforms to Section 409A of the Internal Revenue Code.
-The LCP is currently available to approximately 425 HEICO employees (and to the Board members).
+The LCP is currently available to approximately 570 HEICO employees (and to the Board members).
 It provides that the participating employees may contribute a portion of their compensation to the LCP and that HEICO will match salary contributions at a specified fraction of each employee's salary contribution.
 The matching rate is established by the Committee and ratified by the Board of Directors.
 In addition, the Committee and Board of Directors retained discretion to contribute additional amounts to each participant's account in the LCP.
-As was the case in the prior years, in fiscal 2022, we made the contribution set forth in the compensation tables corresponding to the named executive officers in an effort to "catch up" for retirement benefits not paid to them prior to fiscal 2007.
-The recommendation from our compensation consultants utilized in part to determine benefit levels were based on the years of service to HEICO by the executives, their ages and their statistically estimated proximity to retirement.
+As was the case in the prior years, in fiscal 2023, we made the contribution set forth in the compensation tables corresponding to the named executive officers in an effort to "catch up" for retirement benefits not paid to the mark of service to HEICO by the executives, their ages and their statistically estimated proximity to retirement.
 Based upon the recommendation of the Committee's compensation consultants, the contribution to the account of Laurans A. Mendelson was substantially larger than those paid to the other named executive officers as a result of his age and years of service.